vanessalarsen33/mood-tracker/README.md

 # Mood Tracker

 This is app is a way that you can track your feeling and put notes in about your day.
-An easy way to be able to see trends on
+An easy way to be able to see trends on how you are feeling.

 ## Screenshots